englander/replication_closures/README.md

 The paper uses public, non-confidential population-level length distribution data from Peru's scientific agency (IMARPE, 2017).
 The archive contains the data in the folder "Data/".
 The file from IMARPE is EvaluacionHidroacusticaRecPelagicosCrucero170304_march2017.jpg.
 This file is page 23 from their public report (IMARPE, 2017).

+## Computational Requirements

+-Software (version of R)
+-Packages - There are many of them.
+They are all recorded in renv.lock file -OS, CPU generation and quantity, memory and necessary disk space
+	-Note that computers with fewer CPUs or less memory can run all analysis scripts, just not some of the Make Data scripts
+-Wall clock-time.
+One estimate for Make Data scripts and another for analysis scripts

+## Instructions for Data Preparation and Analysis

+This should include separately instructions for data preparation and for analysis.

+### Data preparation

+### Analysis

+Run master script